Anglo-Saxons: Christianity and the early kingdoms

 From the time of the Christian conversions the first well-attested English kings and kingdoms appear in the written record.
-This situation with a small number of kingdoms competing for dominance is traditionally called the Heptarchy, which indicates a period of seven kingdoms.
+This situation, with a small number of kingdoms competing for dominance, is traditionally called the Heptarchy, which indicates a period of seven kingdoms.
 There were however more than seven kingdoms, and their interactions were quite complex.

-In 595 Augustine landed on the Isle of Thanet and proceeded to King Æthelberht's main town of Canterbury.
+In 595, the missionary Augustine landed on the Isle of Thanet and proceeded to King Æthelberht's main town of Canterbury.
 He had been sent by Pope Gregory the Great to lead the Gregorian mission to Britain to Christianise the Kingdom of Kent from their native Anglo-Saxon paganism.
-Kent was probably chosen because Æthelberht had married a Christian princess, Bertha, daughter of Charibert I the king of Paris, who was expected to exert some influence over her husband.
+Kent was probably chosen because Æthelberht had married a Christian princess, Bertha, daughter of Charibert I, the king of Paris, who was expected to exert some influence over her husband.

 Æthelberht in Kent was later seen by Bede as the third king to have imperium over the English south of the Humber, having replaced Ceawlin of Wessex (died about 593), and before this generation there are only semi-mythical accounts of earlier kings.

 Æthelberht's law for Kent, the earliest written code in any Germanic language, instituted a complex system of fines.
 Kent was rich, with strong trade ties to the continent, and Æthelberht may have instituted royal control over trade.
 For the first time following the Anglo-Saxon invasion, coins began circulating in Kent during his reign.
 His son-in-law Sæberht of Essex also converted to Christianity.

-After Æthelberht's death in about 616/618, the most powerful king was Rædwald of East Anglia, who also gave Christianity a foothold in his kingdom, and helped to install Edwin of Northumbria, who replaced Æthelfrith to become the second king over the two kingdoms north of the Humber, Bernicia and Deira.
+After Æthelberht's death in about 616-618, the most powerful king was Rædwald of East Anglia, who also gave Christianity a foothold in his kingdom, and helped to install Edwin of Northumbria, who replaced Æthelfrith to become the second king over the two kingdoms north of the Humber, Bernicia and Deira.
 After Rædwald died, Cadwallon ap Cadfan, the king of Gwynedd, in alliance with king Penda of Mercia, killed Edwin in battle at Hatfield Chase. Æthelfrith's son Oswald subsequently became the third king of Northumbria.
 Although not included in Bede's list of rulers with imperium, Penda defeated and killed Oswald in 642 and was the dominant king of the English until he was himself killed in battle against Oswald's brother Oswiu in 655.
 Oswiu remained the dominant king of England until he died in 670.